Traveling with Pets: Tips that will help keep your pets safeHow to keep your furry friends safe and happy, and your vehicle fur-free!

 This site has a wide variety of seat covers, pet barriers, cargo/floor liners, harnesses, ramps, hitch steps, and more.

-Here are some other pointers for long trips with dogs from DMV.org:
+Here are some other pointers for long trips traveling with pets from DMV.org:

 - Before a trip is an excellent time for a checkup at the vet.